fangfufu/httpdirfs/README.md

 ## SSL Support

 If you run the program in the foreground, when it starts up, it will output the SSL engine version string.
-Please verify that your libcurl is linked agains OpenSSL, as the pthread mutex functions are designed for OpenSSL.
+Please verify that your libcurl is linked against OpenSSL, as the pthread mutex functions are designed for OpenSSL.

 The SSL engine version string looks something like this: